akashmathur-2212/akashmathur-2212/README.md

 - :sunglasses: Proficient in designing and deploying end-to-end ML architecture using Cloud & MLOps.
 - :zap: An avid reader in the areas of programming and Artificial Intelligence.
 - 🌱 Devoted to continuous learning and personal growth every day.
+- 🧠 Currently, I'm learning Generative AI and building Large Language Models (LLMs) powered applications.
-- :earth_africa: I am currently sharing a little bit of my knowledge with the world through [my blogs](https://akash-mathur.medium.com/).
+- :earth_africa: I am contributing to the community by sharing my knowledge with the world through [my blogs](https://akash-mathur.medium.com/).
 - 📫 How to find me:
   - :bulb: [Medium articles](https://akash-mathur.medium.com/)
   - :office: [LinkedIn](https://www.linkedin.com/in/akashmathur22/)